How to Get Holiday Let Reviews & Respond to Negative Ones

 How to make the most of your reviews

-Closely examine your competitors’ reviews
+Why you should examine your competitors’ reviews

-How to ask for reviews
+How to ask guests for reviews

 Dear (guest name)